-- Consider setting the agenda for the Board of Directors meeting with the Managing Director and to ensure that the Company's directors receive accurate, complete, clear and timely information prior to the meeting so that the Company's directors can make appropriate decisions. - Be the leader of the Board of Directors and chaired the meeting of the Board of Directors - Conducting the Board of Directors meeting according to the agenda Articles of Association and law. - Allocate enough time and encourage all directors to discuss freely exchanging opinions and use discretion carefully taking into account all stakeholders in its entirety. - Clearly summarize the resolutions of the meeting and what needs to be done next - Schedule a meeting of the Board of Directors without any directors from the management. - 3.
-To be the leader in the shareholders' meeting in accordance with the agenda Articles of Association and law by allocating time appropriately as well as giving shareholders an opportunity to express their opinions equally, and ensure that shareholders' inquiries are properly and transparently answered. - Support and be a good role model in compliance with the corporate governance and code of conduct. - Strengthen good relationship between the Board of Directors and the Management. and support the performance of duties of the Managing Director and the Management according to the Company's policy. - 6.
-Supervise the disclosure of information and transparent management in case of conflicts of interest.
+- Consider setting the agenda for the Board of Directors meeting with the Managing Director and to ensure that the Company's directors receive accurate, complete, clear and timely information prior to the meeting so that the Company's directors can make appropriate decisions. - Be the leader of the Board of Directors and chaired the meeting of the Board of Directors - 2.1 Conducting the Board of Directors meeting according to the agenda Articles of Association and law. - 2.2 Allocate enough time and encourage all directors to discuss freely exchanging opinions and use discretion carefully taking into account all stakeholders in its entirety. - 2.3 Clearly summarize the resolutions of the meeting and what needs to be done next - 2.4 Schedule a meeting of the Board of Directors without any directors from the management. - 3.
+To be the leader in the shareholders' meeting in accordance with the agenda Articles of Association and law by allocating time appropriately as well as giving shareholders an opportunity to express their opinions equally, and ensure that shareholders' inquiries are properly and transparently answered. - 4.
+Support and be a good role model in compliance with the corporate governance and code of conduct. - Strengthen good relationship between the Board of Directors and the Management. and support the performance of duties of the Managing Director and the Management according to the Company's policy. - 6.
+Supervise the disclosure of information and transparent management in case of conflicts of interest. - Supervise the Board of Directors to have an appropriate structure and composition.